How to Replace the Pushrod Tubes in Any Chevy Corvair

 Show the mechanic your LM Corvair Chassis manual regarding pushrod tubes.
 If the mechanic is any good, he will know how to proceed.
 What I did as the mechanic was doing the procedure was to watch him, take notes and ask questions.
 Treat him as a mentor or instructor because you are paying him!

-Step by Step: Changing Pushrod Tubes and O-Rings
+Step-by-Step Instructions: Changing Pushrod Tubes and O-Rings

 Each cylinder has two pushrods from the head (where you took off the valve cover) to the block.
 When changing the pushrod tubes and O-rings, you can do so on a specific cylinder that needs it, or on all of the cylinders on one side of the engine.
 If you target only one cylinder, you will need re-adjust the valves for that specific cylinder when done.